Department of Counseling Clinical Training Handbook Fall 2024

 The purpose of this handbook is to provide information necessary for students to successfully complete the practicum field training requirements that have been established by the Department of Counseling at California State University, Fullerton, and the California State Board of Behavioral Sciences (BBS).

-The instructions and procedures in this Handbook are based on the laws, regulations, and ethical standards most recently cited by the Board of Behavioral Sciences (BBS), the Council on Accreditation for Counseling and Related Educational Programs (CACREP), the American Counseling Association (ACA), the California Association for Professional Clinical Counseling (CALPCC), and the California Association for Marriage and Family Therapists (CAMFT).
+The instructions and procedures in this Handbook are based on the laws, regulations, and ethical standards most recently cited by the Board of Behavioral Sciences (BBS), the Council on Accreditation for Counseling and Related Educational Programs (CACREP), the American Counseling Association (ACA), and the California Association for Licensed Professional Clinical Counseling (CALPCC).
 The Chair of the Department of Counseling and the Clinical Training Director are in continual contact with the BBS, CACREP, CALPCC & CAMFT and students will be updated regarding changes and/or amendments to the current rules and regulations pertaining to the training component of the program.